Telenor: Operations

 Telenor offers a full range of telecommunication services in the Nordic countries, including mobile and fixed telephony, Internet access and as well as cable TV access and content.
 Telenor still remains the largest actor in Norway despite competition from Telia and others.

 The group holds a prominent position in the Scandinavian Broadband and TV market, both with regard to the number of subscribers and to the extent of coverage.
 The TV distribution is branded Allente.
 Telenor is also a prominent actor in Asia with operations in five different Asian countries.

 At year-end 2021, Telenor held controlling interests in mobile operations in Norway, Denmark, Finland, Sweden, Thailand, Malaysia, Bangladesh, Myanmar and Pakistan.
 The Myanmar operation was announced sold in 2021, and the transaction completed in March 2022.

-Telenor Maritime Radio is responsible for the infrastructure for maritime radio communication in Norway, and also includes five staffed coast radio stations whose primary purpose is to monitor the maritime radio traffic (over e.g. VHF and MF bands) and to assist marine vessels in distress.
+Telenor Kystradio is responsible for the infrastructure for maritime radio communication in Norway, and also includes five staffed coast radio stations whose primary purpose is to monitor the maritime radio traffic (over e.g. VHF and MF bands) and to assist marine vessels in distress.

+In 2022, Telenor established Telenor Amp, a business area managing companies adjacent to its core telecom operations.
+Amp follows a “develop-or-divest” strategy, focusing on areas such as IoT and security services.
+Its portfolio includes Telenor Connexion and, since 2024, the cybersecurity subsidiary Telenor Cyberdefence.